North Carolina A&T State University: Residence life

-Roughly 40% of students live in university owned, operated, or affiliated residence halls, apartments and residential communities.
+In 2019, roughly 40% of students lived in university-owned, operated, or affiliated residence halls, apartments, and residential communities.

 The majority of residence halls on campus are coeducational.
-Of the remaining residence halls, 18 percent are female only and 9 percent are single sex male residence halls.
-Students can also apply to live in living-learning communities, which consists of specially-themed residential areas with specially designed academic and social activities for its residents such as The Honors and International Programs Community; Teaching Fellows Program; and communities which focus on creating unique living experiences.
+Of the remaining residence halls, 18 percent are female-only and 9 percent are single-sex male residence halls.
+Students can also apply to live in living-learning communities, which consists of specially themed residential areas with specially designed academic and social activities for its residents such as The Honors and International Programs Community; Teaching Fellows Program; and communities which focus on creating unique living experiences.
 Each residence hall has its own hall government, with representatives in the Residence Hall Association.
 Despite the availability on-campus housing, the residence halls are complemented by a variety of housing options.
 65 percent of students live off-campus, mostly in the areas closest to campus, in either apartment communities or former single-family homes.
 The university residence halls offer a variety of living options, from double occupancy traditional to single occupancy suite and apartment living.
 The area known as North Campus provides Traditional, Suite, and Apartment style living options for students residing on campus.
-North campus residence halls include: Cooper Hall, Alex Haley Hall, and The Aggie Village.
+North Campus residence halls include: Cooper Hall, Alex Haley Hall, and The Aggie Village.
 The Aggie Village, commonly referred to as simply "The Village," are the newest residence halls built on campus.
 Completed in 2005, the centrally located six building complex contains four three-story residential buildings, two administrative buildings with offices and classroom space.
-The four residential units within the complex are named for Ezell Blair, Franklin McCain, Joseph McNeil, and David Richmond; collectively known as the A&T Four and replaced the former W. Kerr Scott Hall which was ceremoniously demolished on July 11, 2004.
-South campus provides all Traditional style residence halls.
-South campus residence halls include: Barbee, Curtis, Holland, Speight (formerly Morrison), Morrow, and Vanstory Halls.
-Barbee Hall, built in 1980, is the tallest building on campus, besides BB&T Stadium.
-The six story residence hall is named for Zoe Parks Barbee, one of the first African American commissioners of Guilford County, houses 388 students.
-East campus provides suite and apartment-style living to students.
+The four residential units within the complex are named for Ezell Blair Jr., Franklin McCain, Joseph McNeil, and David Richmond; collectively known as the A&T Four and replaced the former W. Kerr Scott Hall which was ceremoniously demolished on July 11, 2004.
+South Campus provides all Traditional style residence halls.
+South Campus residence halls include: Barbee, Curtis, Holland, Speight (formerly Morrison), Morrow, and Vanstory Halls.
+Barbee Hall, built in 1980, is the tallest building on campus, besides Truist Stadium.
+The six-story residence hall is named for Zoe Parks Barbee, one of the first African American commissioners of Guilford County, and houses 388 students.
+East Campus provides suite and apartment-style living to students.
 The residence halls on East Campus are: Pride Hall, The Aggie Suites, and Aggie Terrace.
-Both the Aggie Suites and Pride hall were financed through the North Carolina A&T University Foundation and were completed in 2001 and 2005, respectively.
+Both The Aggie Suites and Pride Hall were financed through the North Carolina A&T University Foundation and were completed in 2001 and 2005, respectively.